IdentityPython/JWTConnect-Python-OidcMsg/doc/index.rst

 Welcome to oicmsg's documentation!
 ==================================

-This is a module that implements the protocol messages in OpenID Connect/OAuth2.
+This is a module that implements the protocol messages in OAuth2 and OpenID Connect.

 Contents:

 .. toctree::
    :maxdepth: 2

-   oicmsg
+   oicmsg/index
    howto/use
    howto/extend